How to use the ceil() function in Python

 Ceiling of x + y is 6

-- For a positive value like
+- For the positive variable

 Implementing ceil without the math module